centrahq/api-documentation/source/guides/plugins/adyen-checkout.md

 .. warning:: You should never process orders with status "Waiting for payment"!
 ```

 These incomplete orders will likely never be properly captured.
-If they stay this way for a while, or a day, they should be manually cancelled in Centra.
+If they stay this way for a few hours, or a day, they should be manually cancelled in Centra.
+Centra admin should then decide on the follow-up action with the store user.

 ### Testing